tapis-project/documentation/source/getting-started/index.rst

   t.systems.createSystem(**system_def)

-When defining a HOST, it's important to remember that it should be defined by the URL wihtout the https://
+When defining a HOST, it's important to remember that it should be defined by the URL without the "https://"

-This will yield:
+This will return:

 .. code-block:: text